MarcoCiaramella/cpu-web-miner/README.md

 Crypto mining can be used as a monetization tool.
 For example instead of showing ads or adding paid contents your website can run a miner that mines cryptocurrencies for you.
 ### WARNING
 You should warn the user about the background mining.
 Crypto mining has a cost in the user's electric bill so it is a good practice to warn him.
 Warn with an alert or with a message in the website.
+## Known issues
+- SSL pools may not work